Preeja Sreedharan

 Preeja Sreedharan (born 13 March 1982 at Mullakkanam, Idukki, Kerala) is an Indian long-distance runner.
 She holds the national records in both the 10,000 metres and 5000 metres disciplines, which she set en route to the gold and silver medals at 2010 Guangzhou Asian Games.
 Sreedharan was conferred with the Arjuna Award, India's second highest sporting honour by the central government in 2011.

 Sreedharan's breakthrough came in 2007, when she won the silver medal in both the disciplines at the Asian Athletics Championships.
 She bettered her personal bests and the Indian national records in both the 10000 and 5000 meters at 2010 Asian Games; she won the gold in the 10000 meters and the silver in 5000 meters.
 She announced her retirement from international circuit in February 2015.

 Personal life

 Preeja was born to Sreedharan and Remani in Idukki, Kerala.She belonged to a middle class family.
-Her father was a manual labourer and passed away when she was 8 years old.
+Her father was a manual labourer and died when she was 8 years old.
 She has an elder brother Pradeep and an elder sister Preethy.
 After her father's demise her brother had to leave school at 6th standard and take up job in order to meet household expenses.
 She graduated from Alphonsa College, Pala.
 She married Dr.Deepak Gopinath on 11 November 2012 at Palakkad, Kerala.
 Preeja Sreedharan has been employed as a Superintendent by the Southern Railway.
 The couple have two children, Darshan (born on 2016) and Dhyan (born on 2018).